sriharshAmur/postcode-plates/README.md

 - [x] ~~Make a API to fetch data.~~
 - [x] ~~Search to call the api and show the data.~~
 - [x] Reactive Search (maybe store state in URL)
+- [ ] Make Mobile Responsive
+- [ ] Error Handling when Search is empty.
+(Provide suggestions as a helper)

 ### Nice to have's